mongodb/docs-cluster-to-cluster-sync/source/includes/example-filter-collection-with-renaming.rst

    {
       "source": "cluster0",
-      "destination": "cluster1", "includeNamespaces" :
+      "destination": "cluster1",
+      "includeNamespaces":
          [
             { "database" : "students", "collections": ["undergrad", "graduate", "adjuncts"] },
             { "database" : "staff" }
          ]
    }

-With this filter in place ``mongosync`` syncs:
+With this filter in place, ``mongosync`` syncs:

 - The entire ``staff`` database
 - The ``undergrad``, ``graduate``, and ``adjuncts`` collections in the